CamelCaseName/SteamVR_Melon/README.md

 # SteamVR_Melon
 A modified SteamVR plugin that can be injected into Non-VR enabled Unity projects for VR rendering and VR input/interaction.
 Modified for IL2CPP with Melonloader.
+Needs SteamXR_Melon.
+This thing was made for Unity 2022.3.16f1

 ## How to use:

 #### CONFIGURATION

-You need to replace the memory offset in the SteamVR/ExternalPluginFunctionExtractor class with the memory offset of FindAndLoadUnityPlugin from UnityPlayer.DLL (in your game install folder) for the exact Unity version your game is using.
+You need to replace the memory offset in the PluginImporter/GetLoadPluginFunction() with the memory offset of FindAndLoadUnityPlugin from UnityPlayer.DLL (in your game install folder) for the exact Unity version your game is using.

 var loadLibraryAddress = module.BaseAddress + >>> 0x786D00 <<<